Hibiscus clayi

 Kingdom: Viridiplantae Phylum: Magnoliophyta Class/Clade: Eudicot-Rosids Order: Malvales Family: Malvaceae Genus: Hibiscus

-aloalo, hawaiian red hibiscus
+aloalo, Hawaiian red hibiscus

 Description